 Trying To Find The Right Way to Discipline

-I wrote a blog about how to discipline your child (you can click her for the blog post How To Discipline Your Kids and it’s still a struggle.
+How To Discipline Your Kids was, is, and will always be an ongoing struggle.
 Sometimes the struggle is because of the guilt you feel when you scold your child for their misbehavior.
 One of the main things I try to focus on is to increase my patience level and try to understand their point of view, but when the misbehavior is a repeated action/behavior, then it comes more difficult not to yell.
 Trying to teach the kids to do the right thing isn’t the easiest.

 When There’s No Mommy And Daddy Time

 I don’t even know when the last time my husband and I had a date night, or even just a dinner alone.
 With two kids constantly on our toes, we don’t get much time to ourselves.
 The only time we were able to go get a little break was if our family watched the kids for a little while so that we can catch a kid-free dinner on our anniversary or run a kid-free errand without them.
 But with this pandemic life, there is no break to catch for mommy and daddy.

 Trying To Parent Through Sickness/Illness

 Trying to get through a day when you’re sick is one of the hardest part of parenting as well.
 When you’re sick and you can’t get additional help (especially during this pandemic time of keeping social distance), it’s one of the toughest times ever.
 Of course my husband is there but when he’s at work, I have to be okay to take care of things at home.
 Sometimes, I want to just lay in bed until I feel okay to wake up, but that’s hardly ever the case.
 Mommy’s don’t get sick leave as in my other post.
 We have to just suck it up and get through each day as best as we can.

 Trying To Overcome Disagreements Between Mom And Dad